by Global Volunteer Erica Chan

-“Un oso, ” I said.
+“Un oso, ” I answered.
 A bear.
-“Oso, ” said four-year-old David, as he flipped to the next page of the book.
-David sat languidly between my legs in the midst of a circle of small couches.
+“Oso, ” repeated four-year-old David, as he flipped to the next page of the book.
+David sat languidly at my feet in the midst of a circle of small couches.
 Next to me clung his eight-year-old sister Marisa and their other sister Blanca, 13, with eyes like a 40-year-old woman.

 I couldn’t help but make the comparison between Blanca and my own sister of the same age.
 Would my sister know what it feels like to work in shoes that barely covered her toes?
 Would she be disappointed by her wardrobe?
 Conversely, would Blanca complain of the opportunity to go to school past the eighth grade?